aggie2411/Phase_3_Project/README.md

+### Set up Instructions

+To run these notebooks independently, I have provided the [environment.yml](environment.yml) to clone the new-env environment which contains all dependencies.

 # Tanzania Water Pump Classification Project

 There are over 56,000 water pumps in Tanzania and the challenge is to create a model that can accurately classify them into the one of the following: